Become a super saver with these golden tips

-We may have the income required to pay a mortgage but many of us simply aren’t able to save the deposit needed to buy a house.
+You may have the income required to pay a mortgage but many of us simply aren’t able to save the deposit needed to buy a house.

 There are no deposit home loans but not many lenders offer them and the approval criteria can be tough.

-So how can you save a deposit and break out of the rental trap?
+How can you save a deposit and break out of the rental trap?

 What size deposit will you need?